the-shy-dev/the-shy-dev/README.md

   - An Idle game on Android
   - Potential Business Idea
 - 🌱 I’m currently ...
-  - Leaning Spanish
+  - Leaning Japanese, Spanish, Korean
   - Exploring Solidity
   - Trying to make new connections
-  - Training DL models for mobile devices
+  - Optimizing DL models for mobile devices
-  - Levelling up my recipes :cook:
+  - Leveling up my recipes :cook:
 - 👯 I’m looking to collaborate on ...
   - Product Development
   - Consultation
+  - Photography sessions
 - 🤔 I’m looking for help with ...
-  - Android development with OpenCV (FFMPEG support)
+  - Android development (Utilize already powerful Mobile hardware to run heavy AI pipelines)
 - 💬 Ask me about ...
   - How to deploy a scalable pipeline?
+  - What makes me interested in people?
   - Why do you need to learn a certain technology?
   - Why do I get my energy drained about people? :smile:
   - Any random topic that's not related to me at all